systemgroupnet/docfx-toc-generator/readme.md

 # DocFX TOC Generator

 ## What is this?
-This script is used to generate `toc.yml` file for every folder in documentation project folder.
+This script is used to generate `toc.yml` file for every folder in documentation project.

 ## FAQ